Trust-Support/millieu.org/README.md

 # 🌳 Milieu (frontend)

-Millieu is an customisable open-source interface that enables users to turn conferences, online communities or group chats into explorable social worlds.
+Milieu is an customisable open-source interface that enables users to turn conferences, online communities or group chats into explorable social worlds.

 ## Get started